PHP cron events

 or DISALLOW_FILE_EDIT

-configuration constant as documented above to prevent further changes to the event from the Cron Events menu.
+configuration constant as documented above to prevent further changes to the event from the Cron Events screen.
 The event will continue to run at its scheduled interval as expected but it will not be editable.

 If you need to edit the event in the future, you can temporarily remove the relevant configuration constant, make your required changes to the event, and then reinstate the constant to re-lock it.